auroraextensions/whiteboard/source/bulletin/2020/03/13/SimpleRedirectsV110.rst

 Below is an example of three (3) atomic (single-purpose) rules that are linked together to form one composite rule.
-Composite rules take the form of a directed tree and behave in cascading fashion, meaning rules are matched and applied parent => child and never child => parent.
+Composite rules take the form of a directed tree and behave in cascading fashion, meaning rules are matched and applied parent => child, but not child => parent.

 .. figure:: images/rules.png